 Because of the evil they had done, God delivered Israel over to the Philistines who oppressed them for 40 years (Judges 13:1).
 God raised up Samson to deliver Israel from the Philistines (Judges 13:2-25).
 Samson is mentioned as being a great man of faith (Hebrews 11:32), but he is also a man who struggled with his own weaknesses, sexual temptations, which eventually led to his demise.

 As the opening verses above indicate, Samson loved a Philistine woman named Delilah (Judges 16:4).
 Earlier, he had married a Philistine woman (Judges 14:1-4).
 After his wife was given to another man and eventually killed by the Philistines (Judges 15:1-6), Samson goes to the Philistine city of Gaza and has sexual relations with a harlot at the time he was judging Israel (Judges 15:20; 16:1).
 He then enters a relationship with Delilah who entices him to reveal the secret of his strength (Judges 16:15-18).
-She has his head shaven.
+She then has his head shaven.
 Samson’s strength leaves him as the Lord departs from him.
 The Philistines capture him and put out his eyes (Judges 16:19-21).

 As I look at this account, it is easy to see that although Samson was physically incredibly strong, spiritually he was incredibly weak when it came to his ability to withstand sexual temptations.
 Because he did not control these sexual desires, but rather let these desires control him, time and time again we see him committing sexual sins (cf. James 1:14-15).